 Statistics show, however, that few people look past the first few results when conducting an internet search.
 Fewer still look past the first page of results.
 Thus, many businesses offer to essentially make negative results less visible by making positive results more likely to appear first.

-Talking things into your own hands, and what you can do on your own
+Taking things into your own hands, and what you can do on your own

 You don’t need to hire a reputation management company to improve your online presence or suppress negative information.
 Here are a few steps you can take on your own to get the same results: